Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Gratuity (مكافأة in Arabic language) is the end of service payment an employee receives from employer after completing the required service period.
 It is part of UAE end of service benefits and is based only on the basic salary.
 This amount is separate from monthly salary, allowances or bonuses.

 Gratuity helps employees after their job ends.
-It follows clear rules from MOHRE UAE and the UAE Labour Law.
+It follows clear rules from Ministry of Human Resources and Emiratisation (MOHRE) and the UAE Labour Law.
 The Gratuity Calculator UAE uses these rules to give a simple estimate.

 Key Points